communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form/definition.md

 ## Form model

 There is no need to manually initialise a form object as this is handled by the FormHandler class at boot time.
-If a new form needs to be added then a JSON file containing the form definition should be added to `config/forms` where the FormHandler will be able to locate it and instantiate it.

 A form has the following attributes:

 - `name`: The name of the form
-- `setup_sections`: The setup section (this is not defined in the JSON, for more information see this)
+- `setup_sections`: The setup section
-- `form_definition`: The parsed form JSON
-- `form_sections`: The sections found within the form definition JSON
+- `form_sections`: The sections passed to form on init
 - `type`: The type of form (this is used to indicate if the form is for a sale or a letting)
-- `sections`: The combination of the setup section with those found in the JSON definition
+- `sections`: The combination of the setup section with form sections
 - `subsections`: The subsections of the form (these live under the sections)
 - `pages`: The pages of the form (these live under the subsections)
 - `questions`: The questions of the form (these live under the pages)
 - `start_date`: The start date of the form, in ISO 8601 format
+- `submission_deadline`: The official end date of the form, in ISO 8601 format
+- `new_logs_end_date`: The new logs end date of the form, in ISO 8601 format
-- `end_date`: The end date of the form, in ISO 8601 format
+- `edit_end_date`: The edit end date of the form, in ISO 8601 format

-Each form has an `end_date` which for JSON forms is defined in the form definition JSON file and for code defined forms it is set to 1st July, 1 year after the start year.
-Logs with a form that has `end_date` in the past can no longer be edited through the UI.
+Logs with a form that has `edit_end_date` in the past can no longer be edited through the UI.

 ## Form views